meltano/handbook/src/_data-team/data-classification.md

 ### Data Warehousing and Analytics

-Level 4 (Highly Sensitive) data is explicitly forbidden in extract/load operations and in data warehouse transformations.
+Level 4 (Highly Restricted) data is explicitly forbidden in extract/load operations and in data warehouse transformations.

 If and when Level 4 data is identified, an issue should be created in the `internal-data` repo and the following actions should be taken as high urgency: (1) delete/purge the data from the warehouse, (2) deselect data from EL processes, (3) optionally re-add the data using a suitable hash algorithm to ensure proper anonymization.